For the latest information, check our Information about vaccines page.

 Please speak to your employer about what arrangements will be in place for indemnity cover.
 The government is ensuring that legal protections will be in place for those who take part in work as part of the Covid-19 response.

-We will then make your details available to those leading the UK’s health and care services who are co-ordinating and planning how best to deploy the emergency workforce.
+We'll then make your details available to those leading the UK’s health and care services who are co-ordinating and planning how best to deploy the emergency workforce.

 If they need your support, they’ll contact you directly on the email address that you give us to see if you want to work.